 “To keep it strong, aim for using less than half of your available credit lines,” says Sarah Davies, Senior VP of Research and Analytics for VantageScore.
 If you keep your balance below 50%, your score is not negatively affected, and keeping it below 30% is smart.”
 (CreditCards.com)

 5. Having Too Many Credit Cards

 Less is better when it comes to having credit cards.
 A wallet full of credit cards is typically a wallet full of debt.
-Consumers are tempted by introductory low interest rates, but many don’t monitor the increase in interest rates will hit.
+Consumers are tempted by low-interest introductory rates, but many don’t monitor the increase in interest rates will hit.

 Reading the fine print in credit card contracts is crucial and, unfortunately, consumers often don’t want to take the time for that and can get into serious trouble when the rates skyrocket without their knowledge.
 If closing some of your credit card accounts, be sure they are paid off before doing so.

-Andrew Beattie of Investopedia states, “For banks, having many credit cards is a bad sign that usually point to a potential financial crisis in the making – even if they all have zero balance.”
+Andrew Beattie of Investopedia states, “For banks, having many credit cards is a bad sign that usually points to a potential financial crisis in the making – even if they all have zero balance.”

 6. Making Minimum Payments on Credit Card Bills

-Financial planner Daniel Wishnatsky advises, “People don’t realize how difficult it is to pay off loans with a high interest rate.
+Financial planner Daniel Wishnatsky advises, “People don’t realize how difficult it is to pay off loans with a high-interest rate.
 You’re going to be paying it for your next three lifetimes.”